 Tuition and Financial Aid

-All full-time students will also be assessed the Washington University student activity fee of $100 (*estimated).
+All full-time students will also be assessed the Washington University student activity fee of $100 and Health & Wellness Fee of $310 (*estimated).
 Tuition rates change annually in the summer and will be updated on this site.
 We don't offer specific scholarships or special financial aid packages.
 However, financing in the form of student loans and work study may be available.

 Health Insurance Requirement

-If you’re a Washington University undergraduate who would like to pursue the MS/Finance program in a four-semester format, concurrently with the completion of your undergraduate studies, contact Nikki Lemley, Associate Director of Specialized Masters Programs Admissions, at Nlemley@wustl.edu to discuss your tuition.
+If you’re seeking to pursue the program on a part-time basis or are a Washington University undergraduate who would like to pursue the program concurrently with the completion of your undergraduate studies, contact Nikki Lemley, Associate Director of Specialized Masters Programs Admissions, at Nlemley@wustl.edu to discuss your tuition.

 You will be billed for tuition and fees prior to the beginning of each semester.
 Payments received by Washington University after the specified due date are subject to a late-payment fee.

 Students who receive company reimbursement, as well as those who receive other forms of financial aid, are responsible for payment of their tuition by the specified due date, at the beginning of each term.
 It may be necessary for you to apply for a loan or pay the cost out-of-pocket, until your federal loan and/or employer reimbursement funds become available.

 Financial aid comes from a variety of sources, including the federal government, and public and private sources.

 - Your need for financial aid has no bearing on our admission decision – we evaluate your application without regard to financial need.